Diabetes mellitus: Managing blood sugar and improving metabolic health

 Formulating a personalised metabolic health plan

-Once insights have been collated, your natural medicine practitioner will discuss the natural ways to treat type 2 diabetes and work with you to develop a personalised healthcare plan to improve your metabolic fitness, to bring your body in the best position to heal.
+Once insights have been collated, your practitioner will discuss the natural ways to treat type 2 diabetes and work with you to develop a personalised healthcare plan to improve your metabolic fitness, to bring your body into the best position to heal.
 Your alternative treatment plan for diabetes may include:

-- Herbal medicines like cinnamon and bitter melon to regular blood sugar levels, or herbs like boswellia or turmeric to reduce inflammation
+• Herbal medicines like cinnamon and bitter melon to regulate blood sugar levels, or herbs like boswellia or turmeric to reduce inflammation

 Case study